timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

           destination: /$PROJECTNAME.ipa
 ```

 We can't re-use the workspace created in the `verify` job.
 This is a limitation of building the iOS app on Circle CI and one reason why iOS takes a little longer than Android.
-Fortunately, we _can_ re-use the node modules cache so it's not a total loss.
+Fortunately, we _can_ still cache the node modules so it's not a total loss.

 Double check that the XCode version is the one you want.